 Kelechi is currently working with TAFF Ambassadors from twelve African countries to facilitate film workshops for underprivileged aspiring filmmakers across continental Africa.
 On July 28th, 2018; EQT Magazine honored him with "Pan-African Thrive Award" in recognition of his efforts in bringing Africans together, helping talents thrive in the marketplace, and for his hard work in building the African film industry abroad.
 On September 29th, 2018; the Hollywood & African Prestigious Awards honored him for his contribution to Culture and Arts.

-On March 28th to March 31st, 2019, Kelechi will launch African Women Arts & Film Festival (AWAFFEST) in Dar es Salaam, Tanzania.
+On March 28th to March 31st, 2019, Kelechi launched African Women Arts & Film Festival (AWAFFEST) in Dar es Salaam, Tanzania.
 He created AWAFFEST to celebrate arts and stories of African women, and to empower upcoming female artists with the confidence to become successful independent practitioners without falling victims to any form of exploitation.

 Some often wonder how I am able to combine or keep the balance between Arts and Science - being so technical in the Computer field and at the same time, excelling in Creative Arts.
 Well, I believe they work hand-in-hand.
 My solid background in Computer and Mathematical Sciences contributes a great deal to my creativity in Arts.
 From logical thinking during writing, then directing - to creative imaginations that come with my ability to even do graphic designs - all come together to make me a strong force in Arts and Technology.

 BIGOBI is a multimedia company based in Dallas, Texas, specializing in Independent Film Production, Information Technology Consulting, and African Events Marketing.